zcombinatorio/programs/CLIENT_SPEC.md

 ## Overview

-This SDK enables your platform to create and manage DAOs for your clients' tokens.
-Your platform's master token provides the liquidity infrastructure, and your clients' tokens (child DAOs) borrow from it to run decision markets.
+This SDK enables your platform to manage governance for your token and your clients' tokens using a **Parent/Child DAO hierarchy**.

-**Your platform's role**:
-- Own and operate the master token with spot liquidity
+- **Your platform** owns a Parent DAO (your master token with spot liquidity)
-- Onboard client tokens by creating child DAOs for them
-- Store user balances for client tokens
-- Verify user eligibility and create proposals on their behalf
+- **Your clients** get Child DAOs (their tokens, no spot liquidity, borrow from your parent)

 ---